viswanc/react-live-editor/README.md

   * 2220  Added a lib, utils.
   * 2250  Setup the base for a new trial, fit-text.
   * 2310  Prepared the structures for fit-text.

+* 180814

+  * 0045  Did a preliminary implementation of fit-text.